entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

 5. On a command line change into the directory that you just created and run `npm link generator-jhipster-entando`

 6. Create a plugin using the blueprint.
-Run the following command `jhipster --blueprints entando`
+Run the following command `jhipster --blueprints entando`.

 7. Select the following options (if nothing is specified in this list you can choose any available option)